3/12 in Linear Algebra. See all.

 Now we're ready to solve SLEs!

 The first thing we need to do is form an augmented matrix.
 This is a matrix that has the coefficients of the variables on the left and the constants on the right.
-For example, the augmented matrix of the system is
+For example, the augmented matrix of the system

-Once we've constructed this augmented matrix, we can use Gaussian elimination to row reduce it.
+Once we've constructed this augmented matrix, we can use Gaussian elimination to row-reduce it.
 This involves using elementary row operations to transform the augmented matrix into row-reduced form.

 Guassian Elimination

-First, note that the following three operations do not change the set of solutions:
+First, note that the following three operations do not change

 Here are some general guidelines for working with elementary row operations: